themesberg/flowbite-svelte/src/routes/docs/forms/input-field.md

 ### InputAddon

-- Use the `class` props to overwrite the input class.
+- Use the `class` prop to overwrite the input class.

 <TableProp>
 <TableDefaultRow items={inputAddon} rowState='hover' />